 I’m somewhat undecided between Veteran Sherman, InMotion V11, and waiting for the eventual improved V11F.
 The latter wheel is better suited for my actual needs of going to shops.
 Neither of them is as easily controllable and portable as the S2.

-I have given myself a condition that I have to learn to drive backwards first, which isn’t a comfortable idea after having fallen that way once and hurting my back muscles.
+I have given myself a condition that I have to learn to drive backwards first, which has had slow progress so far, but seems to be indeed doable.